kubedb/docs/docs/guides/mysql/update-version/minorversion/standalone/index.md

 ```

-Now, we are going to verify whether the `MySQL`, `StatefulSet` and it's `Pod` have updated with new image.
+Now, we are going to verify whether the `MySQL`, `PetSet` and it's `Pod` have updated with new image.
 Let's check,

 ```bash
 $ kubectl get my -n demo my-standalone -o=jsonpath='{.spec.version}{"\n"}'